-Following the inspection, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Cloudview Appraisals, Inc. will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from Cloudview Appraisals, Inc. will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.